charliecm/padb/README.md

 ## Development

-To setup database, run `padb.sql` and copy `private/db-config.default.php` as `private/db-config.php` with the correct database credential.
+To setup database, run `padb.sql` and copy `private/config.default.php` as `private/config.php` with the correct database credential and any other API keys.

 For building the front-end, please install [node](https://nodejs.org) on your system.
 Start SASS watch and livereload by running: